Lalitha0318/High-Cloud-Airlines/README.md

 ## **Data Relationships**

-The dataset follows a structured analytical model where:
+🔹The dataset follows a structured analytical model where:

-Flights are linked with passengers and seat capacity
+🔹Flights are linked with passengers and seat capacity

-Carriers are associated with routes and performance metrics
+🔹Carriers are associated with routes and performance metrics

-Time dimensions enable trend and seasonal analysis
+🔹Time dimensions enable trend and seasonal analysis

 ## **Usage in Project**